Operation Overlord: Allied invasion plan

 "Overlord" was the name assigned to the establishment of a large-scale lodgement on the Continent.
 The first phase, the amphibious invasion and establishment of a secure foothold, was code-named Operation Neptune and is often referred to as "D-Day".
 To gain the required air superiority needed to ensure a successful invasion, the Allies launched a strategic bombing campaign (codenamed Pointblank) to target German aircraft-production, fuel supplies, and airfields.
 Under the Transport Plan, communications infrastructure and road and rail links were bombed to cut off the north of France and to make it more difficult to bring up reinforcements.
 These attacks were widespread so as to avoid revealing the exact location of the invasion.
 Elaborate deceptions were planned to prevent the Germans from determining the timing and location of the invasion.

 The coastline of Normandy was divided into seventeen sectors, with code-names using a spelling alphabet—from Able, west of Omaha, to Roger on the east flank of Sword.
 Eight further sectors were added when the invasion was extended to include Utah on the Cotentin Peninsula.
 Sectors were further subdivided into beaches identified by the colours Green, Red, and White.

 Allied planners envisaged preceding the sea-borne landings with airborne drops: near Caen on the eastern flank to secure the Orne River bridges, and north of Carentan on the western flank.
 The initial goal was to capture Carentan, Isigny, Bayeux, and Caen.
 The Americans, assigned to land at Utah and Omaha, were to cut off the Cotentin Peninsula and capture the port facilities at Cherbourg.
-The British at Sword and Gold, and the Canadians at Juno, were to capture Caen and form a front line from Caumont-l'Éventé to the south-east of Caen in order to protect the American flank, while establishing airfields near Caen.
+The British at Sword and Gold, and the Canadians at Juno, were to capture Caen and form a front line from Caumont-l'Éventé to the south-east of Caen to protect the American flank, while establishing airfields near Caen.
 Possession of Caen and its surroundings would give the Anglo-Canadian forces a suitable staging area for a push south to capture the town of Falaise.
 A secure lodgement would be established and an attempt made to hold all territory captured north of the Avranches-Falaise line during the first three weeks.
 The Allied armies would then swing left to advance towards the River Seine.

 The invasion fleet, led by Admiral Sir Bertram Ramsay, was split into the Western Naval Task Force (under Admiral Alan Kirk) supporting the American sectors and the Eastern Naval Task Force (under Admiral Sir Philip Vian) in the British and Canadian sectors.
 The American forces of the First Army, led by Lieutenant General Omar Bradley, comprised VII Corps (Utah) and V Corps (Omaha).
 On the British side, Lieutenant-General Miles Dempsey commanded the Second Army, under which XXX Corps was assigned to Gold and I Corps to Juno and Sword.
 Land forces were under the command of Montgomery, and air command was assigned to Air Chief Marshal Sir Trafford Leigh-Mallory.
 The First Canadian Army included personnel and units from Poland, Belgium, and the Netherlands.
 Other Allied nations participated.